Russia deploys short- and medium-range missiles despite rejecting "nuclear rhetoric"

 In this context, US President Donald Trump announced yesterday that the US special envoy for the Middle East, Steve Witkoff, will visit Russia on Wednesday and Thursday of this week.
 The Kremlin confirmed the visit on Monday: "We are always glad to see Mr. Witkoff in Moscow and maintain contacts with them.
 We consider them important, significant, and very useful," Peskov stated.
 This week will be Witkoff's fifth official trip to Russia this year.
 The Ukrainian publication also Ukrainska Pravda It was leaked on Monday that the White House special representative for Ukraine, Keith Kellogg, will travel to Kiev at the end of the week.

-Witkoff's visit comes in a particularly tense context in relations between Russia and the United States, after Trump issued a statement last Tuesday ultimatum for Russia to reach a peace agreement with Ukraine within "ten or twelve days", under threat of more US sanctions and secondary tariffs on Russian oil imports; despite Trump's assertion that Moscow "seems quite capable of avoiding sanctions."
+Witkoff's visit comes in a particularly tense context in relations between Russia and the United States, after Trump issued a statement last Tuesday ultimatum for Russia to reach a peace agreement with Ukraine within "ten or twelve days", under threat of more US sanctions and secondary tariffs on Russian oil imports; despite Trump's assertion that Moscow "appears quite capable of avoiding the sanctions."
+The deadline set by Trump's ultimatum expires this Friday.
 The Kremlin responded to the threat with another massive bombing on UkraineHowever, Peskov assured this Monday that "dialogue continues, the United States continues working to mediate in the search for a solution to the Ukrainian problem"; efforts he described as "very important."

 stats